creoapp/documentation/docs/drafts/Window.md

 How to create a new Window.

 ### Events
-* `Load`, `Unload`: use these events to customise properties of the `Window` when the object is created.
+* `Load`, `Unload`: use these events to customize properties of the `Window` when the object is created.
-* `WillShow`, `DidShow`, `WillHide`, `DidHide`: use these events to customise the content of the `Window`, all the content of the `Window` is loaded when these events are called (ref: [Availability](#Availability) section).
+* `WillShow`, `DidShow`, `WillHide`, `DidHide`: use these events to customize the content of the `Window`, all the content of the `Window` is loaded when these events are called (ref: [Availability](#Availability) section).
 * `KeyboadWillShow`, `KeyboadDidShow`, `KeyboadWillHide`, `KeyboadDidHide`: use these events to update the interface of the `Window` in response to the appearing/disappearing of the keyboard, for example [Scrolling interface when Keyboard appears](../technotes/keyboard-avoiding-textfields.html).
-* `DidShake`: receives a notification when the user perform a shake gesture.
+* `DidShake`: receives a notification when the user performs a shake gesture.

 ### Open a Window
 Windows can be accessed in Gravity through a variable with the name of the `Window` which is unique in the project.
 Windows are globally defined and are created during the App startup process.
 A `Window` instance can be used anywhere and anytime from Gravity code.

 A window can be programmatically opened using one of the following methods of the `Window` object that you want to open:
 * openIn(destination, completion): opens the calling `Window` in the specified destination.
 If the destination is a `Window`, the calling `Window` is presented modally with the default transition.
-If the destination is a window container (`NavigationBar`,`TabBar`,`PageSplit`,`PageCurl` or `PageSplit`), the `Window` is presented by the destination's specific implementation of the `openWindow(window,closure)` method.
+If the destination is a window container (`NavigationBar`, `TabBar`, `PageSplit`, `PageCurl` or `PageSplit`), the `Window` is presented by the destination's specific implementation of the `openWindow(window, closure)` method.
 If the destination object is not contained in the currently presented stack of windows/containers, the `openIn` has no visible effects until the destination object is presented on screen.
 The completion [closure](../gravity/closure.html) parameter is optional.
 * open(completion): opens the calling `Window` in the current top-most container, if any, or as a modal `Window` if the currently presented `Window` is the root object or is presented as a modal `Window`.
 The completion [closure](../gravity/closure.html) parameter is optional.
 * openModal(TransitionStyle, completion): the calling `Window` is presented modally in the current top-most window or container, using the specified transition.
 The completion [closure](../gravity/closure.html) parameter is optional.